encukou/freezeyt/README.md

 #### Default `get_css_links`

-The default URL finder for CSS uses the `css_parser` library to find all links in a stylesheet.
+The default URL finder for CSS uses the [`cssutils`](https://pypi.org/project/cssutils/) library to find all links in a stylesheet.

 #### Disabling default URL finders